 When Kevin McCallum, a reporter from the Press Democrat, called me the other day to get some quotes on the recently passed social media policy for the City of Santa Rosa, he kept repeating that I had no official capacity.
 He just wanted to be clear, he said.

-No, I don’t have official capacity.
-But I am the social media trainer for the County of Sonoma, in which Santa Rosa resides, and I’m intimately familiar with the policy that just passed because I reviewed it in draft form.
+He’s right, I don’t, but I am the social media trainer for the County of Sonoma, in which Santa Rosa resides, and I’m intimately familiar with the policy that just passed because I reviewed it in draft form.
 I reviewed the county’s policy as well.
 I feel like even though I’m not on the city payroll, I have room to speak about it.

 My friend, Jake Bayless, is the web administrator for Santa Rosa (funny enough, we met on Twitter) and he makes sure I’ve got invites to all the good geeky stuff.
 He gave me the heads-up about the City Council meeting on January 8, 2013 when they voted in the new social media policy.
 Though I didn’t need to be there, I wanted to represent my industry.
 I was pleased to see social media receiving some legitimacy in the form of legal discussion, due diligence, and policy proclamations.
 I’m glad I was able to see it’s journey.